revsystems/jQuery-SelectBox/README.md

       If you've set the ddCtx and it's still not positioning correctly, make sure the ddCtx element has position:relative assigned to its css.

+  **IE7/IE8: Javascript error is thrown when clicking to open the selectbox**

+      First thing to check is if you are using "auto" or some other non-integer value for the margin on your "body" element. jquery-sb tries to be compatible with integer margins on body, but may have huge problems with "auto" in these browsers.

+      If you need to center your page, you can do with without setting a margin on "body".
+Please check out the jquery-sb demo page along with my use of outer_container and inner_container classes.